NagrajN/grunt-jasmine-node-coverage-validation/README.md

 # grunt-jasmine-node-coverage-validation
 Grunt task for jasmine-node using istanbul for code coverage.
 Validates coverage configuration and fails the task if under the code coverage threshold.
 Forked off grunt-jasmine-node-coverage by Jarrod Ribble.

-There are 4 code coverage threshold va(branches, functions, statements, lines)supported.
-Each can be between 0 and 100 percent.
+There are 4 code coverage threshold values (branches, functions, statements, lines)supported.

+Each threshold value can be between 0 and 100 percent.

-failTask=true is used to flag if task will fail on a missed code coverage threshold. failTask = false or not defining it will not fail the task on a missed code coverage threadhold
+failTask=true is used to flag if task will fail on a missed code coverage threshold.

+failTask=false or undefined will not fail the task on a missed code coverage threshold

     coverage: {
          options : {